Hammad-Anjum/House-Price-Prediction-Flask/README.md

 ## Building Model
 The model used on this dataset was the RandomForestRegressor.
-The following are the metrics :
+The following are the metrics along with the best model found using GridSearchCV:
+RandomForestRegressor(max_depth=20, max_features='sqrt', n_estimators=200)
+R square :  0.8138637284893164
+Mean squared error :  0.2439146413638855
+Mean absolute error :  0.32823864287321625

 ## Create Flask API